-While concerns about the class of drugs known as opioids have risen in the last decade, 58 out of every 100 Americans still receive a prescription for these painkillers every year.
+While concerns about the class of drugs known as opioids have risen in the last decade, 58 out of every 100 Americans still receive a prescription for these painkillers every year in some form or another.
+Read on for more information on the opioid addiction, especially useful given the current opioid epidemic.

 While useful, their prevalent use and addictive nature lead to millions of cases of abuse.
 If you’ve come to this article, chances are you have questions regarding yourself or a loved one.